bagder/uncurled/life/motivation.md

 actually spend time implementing a silly new feature instead of doing user support over a weekend just because it is fun.
 It helps me keeping the joy of development alive.

+I also find that having a "real life", with a family, friends and other spare time activities help me take my mind off my Open Source work during periods and help me recharge and maintain motivation.